© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Beili-Bedw Earthworks is a scheduled monument protected by Cadw under reference RD129.
 View the official record →

-Beili-Bedw Earthworks is a medieval deserted rural settlement located in Radnorshire, Wales, designated as a Scheduled Ancient Monument under the reference RD129.
+Beili-Bedw Earthworks is a medieval deserted settlement located in Radnorshire, Wales, comprising the archaeological remains of domestic occupation typical of the later medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD129.

 Beili-Bedw Earthworks dates from the medieval period, and is classified as a deserted rural settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Beili-Bedw Earthworks is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD129.